planetscale/docs/content/blog/gopher-con-sugu-interview.md

 **Abhi: Where did you feel like you got the most traction with the audience?
 Did you enjoy it?**

-Sugu: I can't pinpoint a specific part, but it was likely the fact that I simplied the topic to allow people with no formal compiler training to write a parser.
+Sugu: I can't pinpoint a specific part, but it was likely the fact that I simplified the topic to allow people with no formal compiler training to write a parser.
 And of course I enjoyed my talk, for myself.

 **Abhi: Regardless of experience, it's likely worth it for anyone to [check it out!](https://www.youtube.com/watch?v=tVpaSOGMeq4&t=1s).
 Moving on, what does the future of Go look like to you?**